Stefan-Ladwig/GB-chess/Readme.md

 - title screen

 ### to do:
+- add indicator whose turn it is
+- add indicator for replay mode
+- calculate and display material advantage
-- writing a short Manual in Markdown
+- write a short Manual in Markdown
-- calculating and displaying material advantage
+- optimize code (especially checking for mate)

 ### maybe with a lot of enthusiasm:
  - rudimentary chess bot to play against